Minestom/minestom.net/docs/world/coordinates.md

 ## Overview

-All coordinates classes in Minestom are immutables (like a lot of others), `Point` being the common interface, and the implementations `Pos` and `Vec`.
+All coordinates classes in Minestom are immutables (like a lot of others), `Point` being the common interface, and the implementations `Pos`, `Vec` and `BlockVec`.

-`Vec` is a containing for the x, y & z coordinates, adding a few vector methods. `Pos` contains the 3 coordinates + yaw/pitch for the view. `Point` should be used when the type does not matter.
+`Pos` contains the 3 coordinates + yaw/pitch for the view, `Vec` contains the x, y & z coordinates and adds a few vector methods, `BlockVec` contains block x, y & z coordinates. `Point` should be used when the type does not matter.

 ## Immutability performance